renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 learn them, some of which even "compile" to other languages!
 The number is almost certainly in the thousands, though it is hard to know how many languages are actually used by more than just a few people.

-The big, dominant languages, are currently just a few: Java, C++, C#, Python, JavaScript, besides LISP (under many varieties) are probably the main ones.
+The big, dominant languages, on the other hand, are currently just a few: Java, C++, C#, Python, JavaScript, besides LISP (under many varieties) are probably the main ones.

 Newer languages incorporate lessons learned in previous generations of languages to make programming easier and more efficient.
 And a lot of lessons have been learned in the half-century people have been using higher level languages.